 - Making a list of the medication.
 To assist in your senior’s medication management, make a list of all the prescriptions they take, as well as any over the counter medications and supplements they may be taking.
 It is important to get a list together and keep medications organized, instead of having a random assortment of pill bottles on a shelf or in a zip lock bag.
 A list is also helpful in a medical emergency because first responders will know what the person is taking, which reduces the chances of drug interactions.

-- Giving them a pill box that’s labeled with the days of the week.
-A pill box is beneficial in that, if you are able to remove the medication from the original packaging for your senior, they won’t have to open possibly numerous prescription bottles every day.
+- Giving them a pill organizer that’s labeled with the days of the week.
+Simple pill boxes are beneficial in that, if you are able to remove the medication from the original packaging for your senior, they won’t have to open possibly numerous prescription bottles every day.
 This makes it significantly easier for them to keep up with their medications and when to take them.

 - Setting alarms: Having alarms set at certain times will remind the senior when it is time to take a medication.
 Alarms also help to ensure that all prescriptions are being taken.
 You can set them via the senior’s smart phone or you can use an automatic pill dispenser that comes with an alarm, like this one from MedELert.

 - Asking your pharmacist for reminder tops.
-Reminder tops are an invaluable tool for helping people remember when they need to take their medication.
+Reminder tops are an invaluable tool for helping people remember to take their medication at the correct time.
 After being set, the tops will ring at designated times, alerting your elderly loved one that it is time for their next dose.

-- Getting a calendar to keep track of medications: Keeping a calendar is a great way to assist seniors (or anyone) with keeping track of medications ans when to take them.
-They are also handy for remembering when to refill prescriptions at the pharmacy.
+- Getting a calendar to keep track of medications: Keeping a calendar is a great way to assist seniors (or anyone) with keeping track of medications and when to take them.
+Medication schedules are also handy for remembering when to refill prescriptions at the pharmacy.
 Be sure to get a list-type calendar or day planner with lines, so there is enough space to record prescription names and times to take them.

 Medication Safety For Elderly

-- Learn what to do if a dose is missed.
+Learn what to do if a dose is missed.
 Should the senior take the drug as soon as they realize they have skipped a dose or should they wait to take it until the next time they are due to get it?
 Check with the prescribing healthcare provider for each drug they have prescribed.

 - Grapefruit juice interacts with almost all drugs by changing how the drug is metabolized, which affects how the liver processes the medication.
 This increases the risk of adverse effects.